samscupoftea/Hobby-Page-/README.md

 I had multiple attempts at trying to make this work.
 I ran into problems such as the link to the local image not working, all the way to the div tag not responding.
 What worked in the end was to create a <div= class> for the image in HTML, and then link the image in CSS with the within BODY.
 Somehow that seemed to work.
 Tomorrow I will more thoroughly look into exactly why the "body." assignment in CSS was neccessary.

 Friday 10th Feb:
-Today I am looking to do establish my column layout for my hobby page.
+Today I am looking to establish my column layout for my hobby page.
 I have one quite inefficient way of doing it and am currently in the process of seeing how I can write more efficient code.
 For example, one that utlises the <Div> in a much simpler way.
 I have found on W3's website an example so I am going to try and make amendments next to see how it works out.

+Saturday 11th Feb:
+Today wa all about organizing my columns so that they are correctly placed equally in the middle of the page.
+In order to do this I ended up using a div that encompassed both columns and added "display flex" and increased the overall width of the two.
+I also removed some cumbersome code that was overcomplicating the styling css page.